sass/sass/doc-src/SASS_CHANGELOG.md

 The Sass Rails plugin now works using Rack middleware by default in versions of Rails that support it (2.3 and onwards).

+### Firebug Support

+A new {file:SASS_REFERENCE.md#debug_info-option `:debug_info` option}
+has been added that emits line-number and filename information to the CSS file in a browser-readable format.
+This can be used with the new [FireSass Firebug extension](http://sass-lang.org/firesass.html) to report the Sass filename and line number for generated CSS files.

 ### Sass::Plugin Callbacks

 {Sass::Plugin} now has a large collection of callbacks that allow users